JonnyTran/LATTE2GO/README.md

 # LATTE2GO: Layer-stacking Attention for protein function prediction on Gene Ontology

-Protein function prediction by incorporating knowledge graph representation of heterogeneous interactions and Gene Ontology
+In this repository, you will be able to reproduce the results of the paper "Protein function prediction by incorporating knowledge graph representation of heterogeneous interactions and Gene Ontology."
+In addition, you will be able to run the ablation experiments to study the effect of various heterogeneous dataset inputs and parameters on the model performance.

+If there is any problem with the code, please open an issue or contact me at `nhat.tran@mavs.uta.edu`.

-# Preprequisites
+# Prerequisites
 Please execute the following instructions before running the code.

 ## Install dependencies
 ```bash
 conda install --file requirements.txt
 ```

 ## Build dataset
-Run the following commands to download necessary files to `data` folder
+Run the following commands to download necessary files to `data/` directory:
 ```bash
 python download_data.py
 ```